mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ## [Power and Current Analysis](@id ACPowerCurrentAnalysisManual)
-After obtaining the solution from the AC power flow, we can calculate various electrical quantities related to buses, branches, and generators using the [`power`](@ref power(::PowerSystem, ::ACPowerFlow)) and [`current`](@ref current(::PowerSystem, ::ACPowerFlow)) functions.
+After obtaining the solution from the AC power flow, we can calculate various electrical quantities related to buses, branches, and generators using the [`power!`](@ref power!(::PowerSystem, ::ACPowerFlow)) and [`current!`](@ref current!(::PowerSystem, ::ACPowerFlow)) functions.
 For instance, let us consider the power system for which we obtained the AC power flow solution:
 ```@example ComputationPowersCurrentsLosses
 using JuliaGrid # hide